 "Enron Group's Aggregate Exposure" shall have the meaning attributed to it in Paragraph 3(a).

+“Enron Independent Amount” means U.S. $10,000,000.00 (Ten Million U.S. Dollars).
+This amount shall be added to the aggregate of the Exposures calculated for each Enron Party under each Underlying Master Agreement to determine the Enron Group’s Aggregate Exposure.

 "Federal Funds Effective Rate" means the rate for that day opposite the caption "Federal Funds (Effective)" as set forth in the weekly statistical release designated as H.15(519), or any successor publication, published by the Board of Governors of the Federal Reserve System.

 "Interest Amount" means with respect to an Interest Period, the aggregate sum of the amount of interest calculated for each day in that Interest Period on the principal amount of Cash held by Secured Group on that day, determined by Secured Group for each such day as follows: (a) the amount of Cash held on that day; multiplied by (b) the Interest Rate for that day, divided by (c) 365 or 366, as the case may be in accordance with the number of days in the year for which the Interest Amount is being determined.